 For maximum process transparency in automotive component production

 The manufactures components and other products for the trend-setting BMW i models.
-The (Nexeed IAS) makes sure that the manufacturing process is just as innovative as the product itself: with the help of this software solution, parameters related to cockpit production can be monitored in real time, making it possible for the cockpit and equipment technology department to establish standards for the plant-wide introduction of this Industry 4.0 solution.
+Several software solutions of the (Nexeed IAS) make sure that the manufacturing process is just as innovative as the product itself: with the help of this software solution, parameters related to cockpit production can be monitored in real time, making it possible for the cockpit and equipment technology department to establish standards for the plant-wide introduction of this Industry 4.0 solution.

 The successes at a glance